ilek-fr/aircall/README.md

 ### Init

-Create new Aircall like this:
+Create new Aircall connection like this:

     aircall = Aircall.new({id: [AIRCALL_ID], token: [AIRCALL_TOKEN]})